zanna-37/I-E_Basis_2019/07_notes.md

 - The innovation happens inside the firm, developing everything internally
   - Teams working in the R&D specifically, they do the reasearch outside all other company sectors
   - When they are done, they talk to the manufacture sector that will talk to sales, and so on.
-- It is important to have a **patent** because it allows to guarantee the ownership of the technology and also increase revenue through royalties.
+- It is important to have **patents** because they allow to guarantee the ownership of the technology and also increase revenue through royalties.
     - **Problems for patents:**
       - Different patents for different countries
       - The market is moving **too fast to wait for a patent** → innovation cycle is too fast